Birding Tour Borneo: Sabah Classic Tour

 Day 8.
 Kinabatangan Wildlife Sanctuary

-In the early morning and mid-afternoon boat trips will take us along the river and its small tributaries.
+In the early morning and mid-afternoon, boat trips will take us along the river and its small tributaries.
 Here we hope to see wild Bornean Orangutan feasting on the fruits of riverside fig trees or, in the late afternoon, preparing their nighttime nests.
 Troops of the bizarre Proboscis Monkeys with their huge potbellies and the males’ extraordinary, floppy noses will watch us curiously.
-Many groups of Nicobar Crab-eating Macaques will be our constant companions, and we might find the occasional Silvery Lutung (langur) and, with luck, perhaps Bornean Gibbon.
-We might come across a herd of Asian Elephants (Bornean Pygmy Elephant) in this area or the secretive and rare Flat-headed Cat.
+Many groups of Long-tailed Macaques will be our constant companions, and we might find the occasional Silvery Lutung and, with luck, perhaps Northern (North Bornean) Grey Gibbon.
+We might come across a herd of Asian Elephants (Bornean Pygmy Elephant) in this area, or the secretive and rare Flat-headed Cat.

 The forest along the river and its tributaries is home to a wealth of birds, including such spectacular species as Rhinoceros Hornbill, Helmeted Hornbill, Black Hornbill, Oriental Pied Hornbill, Bushy-crested Hornbill, Wreathed Hornbill, White-crowned Hornbill, and Wrinkled Hornbill (that is all the hornbills that occur in Borneo!), White-bellied Sea Eagle, Lesser Fish Eagle, Grey-headed Fish Eagle, Wallace’s Hawk-Eagle, Lesser Adjutant, Black-and-red Broadbill, Black-and-yellow Broadbill, Hooded Pitta, and with luck a pair or two of the Endangered (IUCN) Storm’s Storks or the endemic White-fronted Falconet sitting on a snag.